-Patriot Day on September 11th honors the memory of the nearly 3,000 people who were killed in the September 11, 2001, terrorist attacks.
-Each year, in the United States the day is dedicated to remembering those who died as well as those who risked their own lives to save others.
+Patriot Day on September 11th honors the memory of the nearly 3,000 innocent victims who died in the September 11, 2001, terrorist attacks.
+Each year Americans dedicate this day to remembering those who died and to the first responders who risked their own lives to save others.

 - Attend Patriot Day ceremonies.

 - 8:46 AM EDT – American Airlines Flight #11 collides into the World Trade Center